jijiechen/ASP.NET-Output-Files-With-NonAsciiFilenames/Readme.md

 Even these days, I can still see many people get to my blog to read that article, they search from Google or even translate my article to many other languages.
 So, I am deciding to rebuild this project to provide a laboratory for showing how to solve the problem entirely.

-I HAVE NOT tested for all platform and browsers (Sorry for this), because I donot get these devices or browsers.
-So if you have more platform and are glad to provide any test result data for this project, it will be warmly welcome.
+I HAVE NOT tested for all platforms and browsers (Sorry for this), because I donot have these devices or browsers.
+So if you have more platforms and are glad to provide any test result data for this project, it will be warmly welcome.
 Just fork this project and send me a pull request.

 You can use the source code freely.